 Lonely Rich Kid: Hinted at in her jealousy of Chino and Cocoa living together and her near manic happiness when she is hanging out with her friends outside of work.

-Ms. Fanservice: Reasonable given she is the bustiest of the cast.
-Her cleavage was deliberately shown twice in Episode 5, both when she was changing, while Male Gaze was in full force during episode 8 after she changed into her swimsuit.
+Ms. Fanservice: She is shown wearing nothing but her underwear in the very first scene she's in.
+She is also the bustiest of the cast, and her cleavage was deliberately shown twice in Episode 5, both when she was changing, while Male Gaze was in full force during episode 8 after she changed into her swimsuit.

 Cocoa's classmate at high school, whose family runs a Japanese sweets cafe, Ama Usa An, which has its own rabbit mascot named Anko and use to be rivals with Rabbit House.
 She has been friends with Sharo since they were very small.
 She also has a strange tendency to give really long complicated names to common snacks.